twobackfromtheend/quRL/README.md

 `PresolvedQEnv2` is like `QEnv2SingleSolve`, except it also stores the calculated fidelities (for a given protocol) to a `dict` to avoid calling `solve` for repeated protocols.
 This is not suitable for protocols with a large number of steps, but saves calculation on shorter protocols.

+_TODO: Update README to refer to new SingleQEnv and MultiQEnvs_

 ### Reinforcement learning

 A high-level `run()` function is available, taking in `TRAINER`, `TRAINER_OPTIONS`, `MODEL`, `ENV` parameters (among others).